-I made it back from "Nam" after cheating death hundreds of times.
+I made it back from "Nam" after 18 months of cheating death hundreds of times.
 It wasn't my fate to die there like 59,000 others.
-I was wounded two times and saw hundreds of our own men go down along with thousands of the enemy.
+I was wounded several times and saw hundreds of our own men go down along with thousands of the enemy.
 My destiny was to continue, like in my dreams, to come home to a hero's welcome.
 But soon I would find out I was wrong!
 There was no marching bands, parades nor large crowd welcoming me home when I walked off the air craft carrier, USS Iwo Jima, in San Diego.
 In fact I had been to war and killed for my country but I was not old enough to even buy a beer in California.
-Somehow that just didn't seem right but what the hell, I sold my two AK-47's I got in some battles and bought a fake id.
-But it was great to be back in the USA and not in a body bag.
+Somehow that just didn't seem right but what the hell, I bought a fake id.
+But it was great be back in the USA and not in a body bag.
 Little did I know the hardest battles of the war were yet to come.
+In my mind.